-Prereq: English 125 and three credits of History.

-Causes, meaning and results of the war between the states; emphasis on slavery, abolitionism, and Lincoln.
-Not offered on a regular basis.
-Availability to be determined by the department. - √ History 315.
+- √ History 315.
 American Diplomatic History, 1789-1914.
 3 hrs.; 3 cr.
 Prereq: English 125 and three credits of History.

 Foreign relations of the United States from the American Revolution to 1914.
-Not offered on a regular basis.
-Availability to be determined by the department. - History 316.
+Not offered on a regular basis. - √ History 316.
 American Diplomacy in the Twentieth Century.
 3 hrs.; 3 cr.
 Prereq: English 125 and three credits of History.

 The United States as a world power from World War I through the Cold War.
-Not offered on a regular basis.
-Availability to be determined by the department. - √ History 326.
+Not offered on a regular basis. - √ History 326.
 American Economic History since the Civil War.
 3 hrs.; 3 cr.
 Prereq: English 125 and three credits of History.

 Evolution of the American economy since the mid-19th century with emphasis on industrialization, growth, capitalism, and periodic instability.
-Not offered on a regular basis.
-Availability to be determined by the department. - √ History 331.
+Not offered on a regular basis. - √ History 331.
 The Ancient Near East and Greece.
 3 hrs.; 3 cr.
 Prereq: English 125 and three credits of History.